howsoai/howso-docs/source/user_guide/datasets.rst

 Datasets
 ========

-Below are datasets used throughout this documentation as well as in our examples for reference.
+Below are datasets used throughout these user guides as well as in our :doc:`Recipes <../examples/index>`, compiled here for reference.

 ====
 PMLB